 The Behavior Code applies to all athletes during a supervised athletic activity.
 All items in the "Athletic Contract" are hereby included as part of the student handbook.

-Any participant serving in-school suspension for two or more periods in one day may not participate in an athletic contest during that day of suspension.
+Any participant serving in-school suspension for half a day or more may not participate in an athletic contest during that day of suspension.
 He/she may participate in practice.
-Any participant receiving in-school suspension during any two or more days in one week must miss the scheduled contest.

 Any student serving an out-of-school suspension may not participate in any practice, athletic contest, or activity during the day(s) of suspension.
 If the period of suspension includes a weekend or holiday, the student may not participate in any activity, practice or game during the weekend or holiday period.